blakeb211/article-sklearn-companions/README.md

 ### Fast and pretty model validation plots with Yellowbrick

-*Yellowbrick* has helper classes and functions to automatically create various important graphics and keep our thinking (mostly) up above the matplotlib api.**
+The **Yellowbrick** companion library has helper classes and functions to automatically create various important graphics and keep our thinking up above the matplotlib api.

-Your hyperparameter search with GridSearchCV may have covered multiple parameters.
-Choose one and validate it with Yellowbrick's **ValidationCurve**.
+We can select one of the hyperparameters that we searched with *GridSearchCV* and validate it with Yellowbrick's **ValidationCurve** object.

 ```
 # Create validation curve to increase confidence that algorithm is performing reasonably